shravan13k/PyGame-Programs/Snake_Game/Readme.txt

-This is the implementation of the classig "snake" game using python and Pygame.
+This is the implementation of the classic "snake" game using python and Pygame.